spdermn02/touchportal-node-api/README.md

-v1.0.3 - Bug Fixes - fixing all the typeof checks that weren't correct, adding some console.log messages, and throwing new errors instead of just using throw v1.0.4 - End socket connection from the client side when a close message is received v1.0.5 - bug fix for socket connection end
+v1.0.3 - Bug Fixes - fixing all the typeof checks that weren't correct, adding some console.log messages, and throwing new errors instead of just using throw v1.0.4 - End socket connection from the client side when a close message is received v1.0.5 - bug fix for socket connection end v1.0.6 - Removing 5 second "wait" for socket close event to fire - no need for it - it is synchronous anyways
 ```

 ## Usage